AhmedTrb/AESS-challenge-ENSI-SB/README.md

 ### 2. Patch-GAN Discriminator :
 The discriminator evaluates whether a given pair of input image and generated mask is real or fake.

+### Training :
+During training, the generator learns to create accurate masks by minimizing a combination of adversarial loss (to fool the discriminator) and L1 loss (to ensure similarity to ground truth).
+This collaborative adversarial setup allows the CGAN to generate high-quality segmentation masks, even for complex SAR image patterns.

 ## Web Platform :
 ### Users :